vmmunoza/Extracting-Metis-L2-Data/README.md

 Create the prompt:

-*I've recently acquired a dataset containing information about blockchain blocks, including attributes such as block number, hash, timestamp, and the number of transactions per block.
-Given an initial review that performs a Data Exploration.*
+`*I've recently acquired a dataset containing information about blockchain blocks, including attributes such as block number, hash, timestamp, and the number of transactions per block.
+Given an initial review that performs a Data Exploration.*`

 Here’s how the output looks like
 ![Replica Node](https://github.com/vmmunoza/Extracting-Metis-L2-Data/blob/main/Images/05.jpg)

+Finally, let’s ask GPT to give us more information and to create a series of visualizations to better understand this data:

+“Create a series of visualizations that help me better understand this data.”

+You'll see the following graphics
 ![Replica Node](https://github.com/vmmunoza/Extracting-Metis-L2-Data/blob/main/Images/06.jpg)